 One of the most critical parts of the winter is staying snug and warm.
 Of course, staying comfortable is critical throughout the year, but during the winter it is even more necessary.
-Winters in Middle Georgia are always changing and the chilliest days can often appear on us, sometimes when your furnace is ill-equipped.
+Winters in Milledgeville and Middle Georgia are always changing and the chilliest days can often appear on us, sometimes when your furnace is ill-equipped.
 So, before you ask a specialized technician, here are a few things you can examine first:

 - Check your filter – grimy filters are one of the most universal causes of sudden furnace failures.
 Air has a more difficult time passing through filters once they are dusty or dirty, causing the system to shut off on some occasions.
 The older the furnace, the trickier it might be to detect the problem, while newer furnaces are created to point out clogged and dirty filters before further issues arise.
 Replacing furnace filters every month or so can counteract these troubles and keep you comfy.

 - See if your batteries are weak or dead – keep continuous tabs on your thermostat batteries to ensure that there isn’t a flashing low battery light or sign on your thermostat.
 If there is, it’s time to replace out the batteries on your thermostat.

 - Ensure that your thermostat is set to “heat” – it can be easy to neglect small things like the settings of your thermostat.
 Double-check this crucial step, especially if there was a new increase in temperature that may have caused you to change the “heat” setting.

 - Check your switches – in your home’s circuit breaker panel, find the breakers that run your furnace:

 - [Ensure|Guarantee|Confirm]48] that the switch is in the On position.
 If it is Off or in the middle of the two positions, change the breaker to Off and then reset it to On.